woomora/CORE-econ-macro/announcements.md

 ## **Exam** :books:

-- 01/06
+- 26/04

 ## **Policy and research project** :page_facing_up:

 ### Guidelines :mag:

-The project’s overreaching goal is that students show the acquired knowledge and tools to understand and provide alternatives to real-world problems.
+The project’s goal is that students show the acquired knowledge and tools to understand and provide alternatives to real-world problems.
 Thus, it is crucial to **use the concepts and models studied in the course**.

 #### Policy brief